abaer123/Racing-Repository/Courses/Workshops/Project_Management/1_Organize_Track_And_Define_Work.md

   * Create an Second Issue
     * Click **New issue**
     * Give a title **Review-Pipeline**
     * Click **Assign to me** to assign the issue to yourself.
-Even if your name dosent appear in the dropdown you can still write in your GitLab ID
+Even if your name doesn't appear in the dropdown you can still write in your GitLab ID
     * Assign the label **Workflow::Review**
     * Give a weight (i.e. **1**)
     * Select a due date within the next week